Facebook Pixel

 "How was school?" her mother asked, setting down a plate of cookies.

-"Fine," Anna said.
-She bit into a cookie she didn't want.
-"School was fine."
+"Fine," Anna said as she bit into a cookie she didn't want.

 What Makes It Work

-- Symbolic objects: The acceptance letter represents the truth; the cookies and humming represent the comfort she is afraid to shatter.
+• Symbolic objects: The acceptance letter represents the truth; the cookies and humming represent the comfort she's afraid to shatter.

-- The lie: Her final dialogue confirms the choice she made, showing her fear won.
+• The lie: Her final dialogue confirms the choice she made, showing her fear won without stating it outright.

 Example 8: Showing Time Passage